 “Datafeed Access Declaration” means a declaration of a Subscriber submitted to the Redistributor of Recipient-Controlled Real-Time Data regarding the number of Reportable Units with the ability to Use such Information during a calendar month.

-“Delayed Data” means Information made available 15 (fifteen) minutes or more after initial publication by Euronext and/or its Affiliates, such period of delay being determined by reference to the time/date stamp of the system concerned up and until midnight CET on the day the Information was published by Euronext and/or its Affiliates.
+“Delayed Data” means Information made available 15 (fifteen) minutes or more after initial publication by Euronext and/or its Affiliates, such period of delay being determined by reference to the time/date stamp of the system concerned up and until midnight CET on the day the Information was published by Euronext and/or its Affiliates, and excluding After Midnight Data.

-“Delayed Data Fee Waiver Application Form” means an application form that can be submitted to Euronext by a Redistributor in order to request a Fee waiver for the Redistribution or further dissemination of Delayed Data.
+“Delayed Data Fee Waiver Application Form” means an application form that can be submitted to Euronext by a Redistributor in order to request a Fee waiver for the Redistribution or further dissemination of Delayed Data and/or After Midnight Data.

 “Device” means any terminal, Access ID or other method capable of accessing, receiving, processing, displaying and/or otherwise Using the Information including, but without limitation, any listening device or any other form of audio communication or similar equipment.